If you want to get in touch with influential people (aka: BUSY people), you need to know how to email them.

 I sometimes am in disbelief that this one needs to be said, but it’s so true.

-I’ve had emails where people send what looks like a newsletter, emails with tons of images in them (so I have to click “display images” to even read it) and emails with a DOZEN attachments when it’s their first time emailing me…
+I’ve had emails where people send what looks like a newsletter, emails with tons of images in them, and emails with a dozen attachments when it’s their first time emailing me.

 Nothing makes me feel quite so loved like an automatically generated message from “DO-NOT-REPLY”.

-Similarly, none of us (but especially busy people) like getting robotic emails that just ooze, “I mass emailed this to a ton of people because I’m a jerk.”
+Similarly, none of us like getting robotic emails that just ooze, “I mass emailed this to a ton of people because I’m a lazy shit.”

 Even if you’re sending personally written emails, if you aren’t keeping certain important elements in mind, they can come off as impersonal and will quickly find their way to a busy person’s trash folder.